-FG Orders Probe Of NDDC Personnel - Nigeria Today
+FG orders probe of NDDC personnel - Nigeria Today

 Minister of Niger Delta Affairs, Mr Uguru Usani gave the directive when he visited the commission on Friday in Port Harcourt.

-He expressed optimism the investigation would expose ghost workers and staff members, who gained employment in the commission with forged certificates.
+He expressed optimism saying that the investigation would expose ghost workers and staff members, who gained employment in the commission with forged certificates.

 According to him, the Federal Government was committed to purge the commission of sleazy practices with focus to fast track development of the Niger Delta.